grongierisc/iris-python-flask-api-template/README.md

 ### 5.1.1.
 Testing POST request

-Create a POST request,for example in Postman or in RESTer for mozilla, with raw data in JSON like:
+Create a POST request, for example in Postman or in RESTer for mozilla, with raw data in JSON like:
 ```json
 {"name":"Elon Musk","title":"CEO","company":"Tesla","phone":"123-123-1233","dob":"1982-01-19"}
 ```
 Using `Content-Type` as `application/json`

 Adjust the authorisation if needed - it is basic for container with default login and password for IRIS Community edition container.<br>
-Send the POST request to `localhost:5000/persons/` This will create a record in the table Sample.Person of IRIS and return the `id` of the newly added `Person`
+Send the POST request to `localhost:5000/persons/`<br>
+This will create a record in the table Sample.Person of IRIS and return the `id` of the newly added `Person`

 ![Here is an example](https://user-images.githubusercontent.com/77791586/166916610-de0791ab-18d4-4dd4-a416-fffb9b6254cb.mov) of the POST request to add `Elon Musk` to the table.